 Optimizing for better performance brings resiliency so that a site can handle minor traffic bumps.

 The most important part of analyzing performance is to do it continuously.
 Teams attempting to deliver new features are often diverted to make last-minute adjustments for performance optimization as the deadline for the high traffic event approaches.
 Waiting until just before a major event can result in compromises and unsatisfactory outcomes.

 Priorities for a performance analysis

-The WordPress VIP platform provides resiliency via full page cache, object cache, database indexes, database read replicas, separate handling of static files, on-the-fly image size adjustments, and auto-scaling of web containers.
+The WordPress VIP platform provides resiliency via full page cache, object cache, database indexes, database read replicas, separate handling of static files, on-the-fly image size transformation, and auto-scaling of web containers.

 The most critical metrics for site resilience and performance are cache hit rate and the speed of page generation for origin requests (i.e. uncached requests).

 The edge cache serves to speed up responses to commonly requested URLs and protect and buffer a site’s server resources from increased load, such as traffic spikes.

 The cache “hit rate” is the percentage of requests served by the edge cache (a full-page Varnish cache) as compared to the requests that bypass the cache and go to the origin.